499602D2/tg-launchbot/README.md

 Install the Python3 dependencies with pip, using the requirements.txt file found in the repository: `python3 -m pip install -R requirements.txt`.

+LaunchBot also requires a running redis server instance.
+Redis is used to reduce disk accesses, as redis is an in-memory (caching) database, compared to the sqlite database sitting on the disk.
+This should help the longevity of cheap flash storage media, like SD-cards, while also improving latency.

+To install redis, follow the instructions at [redis.io](https://redis.io/download).
+On Linux-based systems, `redis-server` can be installed through most package managers like `apt`.
+On macOS, `redis-server` can be found in the Homebrew package repository, and can be installed via `brew install redis-server`.

+LaunchBot expects a running redis instance to be found at `127.0.0.1:6379`, which is also the default location.
+You should be fine running `redis-server` with the default configuration.
+However you might want to add the `--daemonize` flag to run the instance in the background: `redis-server --daemonize`.

-After the dependencies are installed, you can run the bot with `python3 launchbot.py -start`.
-For debugging purposes and running in the background with nohup, add `-debug`: this prevents the flooding of the `nohup.out` file.
+After the dependencies are installed and you have a redis-server instance running, you can run the bot with `python3 launchbot.py -start`.
+Once you have set up the bot, you can run the bot in the background with `nohup` – in this case, it's advisable to add the `-debug` flag to prevent the flooding of the `nohup.out` file: `nohup python3 launchbot.py -start -debug &`.

 **🖥 Data structures**

 The bot creates the following supporting files under `../launchbot/`:

-SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch caching, statistics, etc.
+SQLite: `launchbot-data.db`: houses all data the bot needs to operate, including launch information, statistics, etc.

+Redis: redis is an in-memory database used to cache various responses: this speeds up various operations and reduces disk IO operations.

 JSON: `bot-settings.json`: used to configure the bot by setting the Telegram bot API key, alongside with some other configuration information.